 Okay, but what about AWS?

 Amazon Web Services (AWS) has been using TLA+ since 2011.
-In April 2015, six engineers published an article describing how it was introduced to AWS and how it was being used there, here is an abridged version of it:
+In April 2015, six engineers published an article describing how it was introduced to AWS and how it was used there.
+Here is an abridged version of it:

-Here are the key insights listed in the article:
+Here are the critical insights listed in the article:

 - Formal methods find bugs in system designs that cannot be found through any other technique they know of.